The Giant’s Causeway

 About The Giant’s Causeway

-The coastline of County Antrim in Northern Ireland is renowned for its scenic beauty, possibly the worlds best driving routes, the Causeway Coast Route, clinging to its edge.
-The Giant’s Causeway, sitting at the northern end, takes centrepiece as the crown’s unique jewel, known as the 8th Wonder of the World to many here in Ireland and beyond.
-The famous jagged promontory of around 40,000 neatly packed columns of hexagonal volcanic basalt columns created some 6 million years ago by a basaltic lava flow.
+The coastline of County Antrim in Northern Ireland is renowned for its scenic beauty, possibly the world’s best driving route, the Causeway Coast Route, clinging to its edge.
+Sitting at the northern end, the Giant’s Causeway takes centrepiece as the crown’s unique jewel, known as the 8th Wonder of the World to many here in Ireland and beyond.
+The famous jagged promontory of around 40,000 neatly packed columns of hexagonal volcanic basalt columns, which are among the most remarkable natural features of the region, were created some 6 million years ago by a basaltic lava flow.

-For centuries countless visitors have explored the Giant’s Causeway stones and marvelled at its unique rock formations.
-Situated on one of Worlds most spectacular coastlines, its unique rock formations have, for nearly sixty million years, stood as a natural rampart against the unbridled ferocity of the North Atlantic storms.
+For centuries, countless visitors have explored the Giant’s Causeway stones and marvelled at its unique rock formations.
+Situated on one of the world’s most spectacular coastlines, its unique rock formations have stood as a natural rampart for nearly sixty million years against the unbridled ferocity of the North Atlantic storms.
+Changes in sea level over time, along with powerful storm events, have continually shaped the coastline and the basalt columns, influencing both their appearance and accessibility.
 The rugged symmetry of the columns never fails to intrigue and inspire our visitors.
 To stroll on the Giant’s Causeway is to voyage back in time.

 The Giant’s Causeway Visitor Centre

 The new Giant’s Causeway visitor centre is the gateway to the famous Giant’s Causeway, semi-hidden in the hillside.
-It offers various ways to learn more about myths, legends, social history, wildlife and conservation.
-There are large screens for shows and a shop (selling souvenirs and local crafts), and a cafe that supply books, pamphlets, tourist information and multi-lingual audio guides.
+It offers various ways to learn about myths, legends, social history, wildlife and conservation.
+There are large screens for shows, a shop (selling souvenirs and local crafts), and a cafe that supplies books, pamphlets, tourist information and multi-lingual audio guides.
+These facilities are aimed at improving everyone’s experience at the site.

 Find out more and see opening times here.